10 Types of Insurance You Need to Know

 Property insurance - also called business insurance, commercial property insurance, or business personal property insurance - is frequently used by businesses.
 This type of insurance sounds like its name because it covers physical assets like buildings, equipment, and inventory against damage or loss (think fire, theft, or natural disasters).

 Business insurance helps protect the physical capital necessary to keep your business going in case of an accident.
-Coverage typically includes your office, storage facility, personal property used for business, and, in some cases, the loss of income due to business interruption.
+Coverage typically includes your office, storage facility, personal property used for business, and, in some cases, income loss due to business interruption.
 Property insurance is customizable to fit various business needs and risks.

-For your everyday life, property insurance is often a part of your homeowners, renters, or flood insurance policy.
+Property insurance is often included in homeowners, renters, or flood insurance policies.
 These policies cover all furniture, electronics, and valuables in your house.
-But businesses must purchase this insurance separately.
-For small business owners, solopreneurs, or partnerships, property insurance can help ensure the business continues to run.
-This hedges against your missing income or having to pay for losses.
+However, businesses must purchase this insurance separately.
+For small business owners, sole proprietorships, or partnerships, property insurance can help ensure the business continues to run.
+It hedges against missing income or having to pay for losses.

 Example: Someone breaks into your storage facility and steals all your inventory.